Disclaimer: I do not own Transformers.

 And she wasted no times with pleasantries.

-"You slaggin' pit-spawn slag eating fragging bastard!
+"You slaggin' pit-spawn slag-eating fragging bastard!
 You're supposed to be dead!"
-Screaming with more ferocity then she had in a long time she took Fall to the ground with claws out, tearing and ripping into the sensitive panels under his winglets making the huge mech bellow in range and pain as they slammed into the sand.
+Screaming with more ferocity than she had in a long time she took Fall to the ground with claws out, tearing and ripping into the sensitive panels under his winglets and making the huge mech bellow in rage and pain as they slammed into the sand.
 Her optics flashed dangerously as she scrambled when they rolled.
-Fallback twisted using his weight and hers to throw Jynx off and send her flipping.
-The femme was not so easily outdone though.
-In a spiral twist of gleaming white armor she slid across the dark sands drawing back her lips and hissing as wickedly as any feral robo-cat ever could, her visor darkened to a reflective mirror of black and her claws already dripping in Fallback's energon flashed in the sunlight.
+Fallback twisted, using his weight and hers to throw Jynx off and send her flipping, but the femme was not so easily outdone.
+In a spiral twist of gleaming white armor she slid across the dark sands, drawing back her lips and hissing as wickedly as any feral robo-cat ever could, her visor darkened to a reflective mirror of black and her claws - already dripping in Fallback's energon - flashing in the sunlight.

 The burn returned to her spark, the itch set in under her plating, her energon sang in her audios.

 She was alive.

 Oh so very alive!

 "Jynx," The drawled dark tone was eerily familiar, making her armor prickle and hidden away marks of long ago burn in memory.
 Shaking her helm to clear her processor, she hissed through bared fangs at the mech who towered over her not four feet away.